tamersp25/docs/docs/applications/quick-start/step-2.md

 Authorization: Bearer {access token}
 ```

-Access tokens expire after seven days and the refresh token may be used to request new a new access token if the initial token expires.
-If the access token is expired or otherwise invalid, the API will return an error.
+Access tokens expire after seven days and the *Refresh Token* may be used to request new a new *Access Token* if the initial token expires.
+If the *Access Token* is expired or otherwise invalid, the API will return an error.

 ### **Step 4.
 Using a Refresh Token**

 _Access Tokens_ expire every seven days.
-When an *Access Toke*n expires, using it to make an API request will result in an "Invalid Token Error."
+When an *Access Token* expires, using it to make an API request will result in an "Invalid Token Error."
 You can use the _Refresh Token_ that was included when the original _Access Token_ was issued to get a new _Access Token_ without requiring the user to be redirected.

 ##### Request Details